 5. A critical bibliography with special attention to new or seldom used materials.

 The student contacts their committee to decide on a mutually agreeable date and time for the dissertation proposal defense.
-This information, along with the contact information for the entire committee, must be communicated to the APO at least four weeks in advance so that a room can be reserved.
 All members of the Committee should receive copies of the proposal at least two weeks in advance of the proposal defense.

 At the proposal defense, the committee will decide if it wants to have the student report on progress in one year or two years.
 The report on progress shall take the form of a substantial piece of writing.
 The committee does not have to meet but can reach a conclusion by e-mail on whether or not the student’s progress is sufficient; all members of the committee shall supply written comments to the student.
 If the members of the original proposal defense committee are not available to review the progress report other committee members may be substituted.

 A student who has attended the GC for more than 16 semesters will receive a Satisfactory Progress Review Report from the registrar, and will be required to attend the Dissertation Workshop course offered every Spring.

 The final examination in the Ph.D.
 Program is an oral defense of the dissertation.
 The dissertation defense committee may be composed of three, four or five members.
 Three must be active (non-retired) members of the PhD Program in History; the others may come from other programs or from outside The Graduate Center.
 Students may, with permission of advisor, invite visitors, faculty and/or students, to their defense.